symfony/symfony-docs/book/security.rst

 will match the first rule and require only the ``ROLE_SUPER_ADMIN`` role.
 Any URL like ``/admin/blog`` will match the second rule and require ``ROLE_ADMIN``.

-.. _book-security-securing-controller:
+.. _book-security-securing-ip:

 Securing by IP
 ~~~~~~~~~~~~~~

 Certain situations may arise when you may need to restrict access to a given
 route based on IP.
-This is particularly relevant in the case of Edge Side
+This is particularly relevant in the case of :ref:`Edge Side Includes<edge-side-includes>`
-Includes (ESI), for example, which utilize a route named "_internal".
+(ESI), for example, which utilize a route named "_internal".
 When
 ESI is used, the _internal route is required by the gateway cache to enable
 different caching options for subsections within a given page.